On directional maximal operators in higher dimensions: Introduction

-In higher dimensions, it is not sufficient to constrain the angles between an infinite number of directions if they are to give rise to a bounded maximal operator.
+It is not sufficient to constrain the angles between an infinite number of directions if they are to give rise to a bounded maximal operator in higher dimensions, even if the directions live inside certain (indeed most) smooth curves.
 However Theorem A suggests a definition of lacunarity that gives rise to bounded maximal operators in general.
-An orthonormal basis of $\text{span}(\Omega)=\R^d$ and lacunary sequences $\{\theta_{\sigma\!,i}\}_{i\in\mathbb{Z}}$ define partitions $\{\Omega_{\sigma\!,i}\}_{i\in\mathbb{Z}^*}$ for each $\sigma\in \Sigma(d)$.
+Given $\Omega\subset\mathbb{S}^{n-1}$, an orthonormal basis of $\text{span}(\Omega)=\R^d$ with $d\le n$, and lacunary sequences $\{\theta_{\sigma\!,i}\}_{i\in\mathbb{Z}}$, define partitions $\{\Omega_{\sigma\!,i}\}_{i\in\mathbb{Z}^*}$ for each $\sigma\in \Sigma(d)$.
 We call such a choice of $\frac{1}{2}d(d-1)$ partitions a {\it dissection}.
-Now if~$\Omega$ consists of a single direction we call it {\it lacunary of order~0}.
-Recursively, we say that $\Omega$ is {\it lacunary of order $ L$} if there is a dissection for which the segments $\Omega_{\sigma\!,i}$ are lacunary of order $\le L-1$ for all $i\in \mathbb{Z}^*$ and $\sigma \in \Sigma(d)$, with uniformly bounded lacunary constants.
-According to this definition, the Nagel--Stein--Wainger directions are lacunary of order $1$ and the Carbery directions are lacunary of order $n-1$.
-By repeatedly applying Theorem~A as before, $M_\Omega$ is $L^p(\R^n)$--bounded, with $p>1$, whenever $\Omega$ is lacunary of finite order.
-This extends the two--dimensional result due to Sj\"ogren--Sj\"olin~\cite{SS} (the union of~$K$ sets of directions of lacunary order $L$ with respect to their definition, is lacunary of order $ 2KL+1$ with respect to ours).
+We say that $\Omega$ is \begin{itemize} \item {\it lacunary of order~0} if it consists of a single direction \item {\it lacunary of order $ L$} if there is a dissection for which the sets~$\Omega_{\sigma\!,i}$ are lacunary of order $\le L-1$ for all $i\in \mathbb{Z}^*$ and $\sigma \in \Sigma(d)$, with uniformly bounded lacunary constants. \end{itemize} We say that a set of directions is {\it lacunary} if it is a finite union of sets which are lacunary of finite order and we denote the class of such sets by $\lac(n)$.
+Note that the class contains sets of directions which are confined to $d$--dimensional subspaces with $1\le d\le n$.

-Bateman \cite{B} proved that these are the only sets which give rise to bounded maximal operators in two dimensions.
-We do not know if this is true in higher dimensions, however we characterise the directions which give rise to bounded maximal operators using a formally larger class.
-We say that a segment $\Omega_{\sigma\!,i_\sigma}$ of a partition $\{\Omega_{\sigma\!,i}\}_{i\in\mathbb{Z}^*}$ is {\it dominating} if it satisfies

-As before, if $\Omega$ consists of a single direction we call it {\it $p$--lacunary of order~0}.
-Recursively, we say that $\Omega$ is {\it $p$--lacunary of order $ L$} if there is a dissection with a dominating segment for each of the partitions which is $p$--lacunary of order $\le L-1$.
-Again by Theorem A, $M_\Omega$ is $L^p(\R^n)$--bounded, with $p>1$, whenever~$\Omega$ is $p$--lacunary of finite order.
-Note that it is not clear from the definition that any segment of a finite order $p$--lacunary set is $p$--lacunary of finite order, however this becomes clear in light of the following equivalence.
-We see that the directions which give rise to bounded maximal operators can be no worse than directions that can be divided into isolated directions by a finite number of lacunary dissections.